Locally rigid $\infty$-categories: Introduction

 Recent advances in algebraic $K$-theory and in condensed mathematics have seen the rise of the study of \emph{dualizable} presentable \categories{} and related objects, as generalizations of the classical compactly generated \categories.

 Typically, one studies not only compactly generated \categories, but also (symmetric) monoidal versions of them.
-Among those, the really well behaved ones are the \emph{compactly rigidly generated} \categories, namely those whose compact objects are all dualizable.
+Among those, the really well behaved ones are the \emph{compactly rigidly generated} \categories, namely those for which compact objects coincide with dualizable objects.
 Typical examples include the \category{} of spectra, or more generally the \category{} of $R$-module spectra for any commutative ring spectrum $R$, but also slightly more exotic objects such as the genuine equivariant stable homotopy category $\Sp_G$.
+They are the main objects of study of classical ``tt-geometry'', up to the difference between tensor-triangulated categories and stably symmetric monoidal $\infty$-categories.

-The rise of dualizable \categories{} therefore requires the rise of a notion of symmetric monoidal dualizable category analogous to this one, without requiring a sufficient supply of dualizable objects.
+The rise of dualizable \categories{} therefore requires the rise of a notion of symmetric monoidal dualizable category analogous to this one, without requiring a sufficient supply of compact/dualizable objects.
 This notion is that of a \emph{rigid} \category, as introduced by Gaitsgory and Rozenblyum, see e.g. \cite[Chapter 1, §9]{GR} or \cite[Section 2.2]{HSSS} for accounts.
 We view rigid \categories{} as presentably symmetric monoidal \categories{} that are as close as they could be to being ``rigidly-compactly generated'' without quite being compactly generated.
 A good example to keep in mind is the \category{} $\Sh(X)$ of sheaves of spectra on a compact Hausdorff space $X$.

-The main goal of this paper is to survey in some depth the foundations of the notion of rigid \categories, and how they relate to dualizable \categories.
-As in \cite{maindbl}\footnote{Of which the present paper can be viewed as a multiplicative companion}, we use a presentability result as a pretext for writing about rigid categories, namely, our main result is perhaps the following: \begin{thmx} Let $\V\in\CAlg(\PrL)$.
+The main goal of this paper is to survey in some depth the foundations of the notion of rigid \categories, and how they relate to dualizable \categories, and to develop their theory relative to an arbitrary base.
+As in \cite{maindbl}\footnote{Of which the present paper can be viewed as a multiplicative companion}, our first result is a presentability result: \begin{thmx} Let $\V\in\CAlg(\PrL)$.
 The full subcategory $\CAlg\rig_\V\subset \CAlg(\Mod_\V(\PrL))$ spanned by rigid $\V$-algebras is presentable. \end{thmx}